Jimmyh-world/Aiken-ref-guide/docs/overview/getting-started.md

 ## Installation

-**Version Note**: This guide is compatible with Aiken v1.1.14+.
+**Version Note**: This guide is compatible with Aiken v1.1.17+ and fully tested with v1.1.19.
 For the latest version, use `aikup` to install the most recent stable release.

 `aikup` is a cross-platform utility to download and manage Aiken versions.